userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/09.adding-ufmodal/docs.md

 ### Adding the routes

-We will now add three routes to the `/pastries/modals` group inside our route file.
+We will now add three routes to each the `/pastries/modals` group and  the `/api/pastries` group inside our route file.

 ```
 // These routes will be used to access any modals